 "They all told me it didn't sound like anything, it didn't sound like his other records and I'd better not release it, better go back and record it again," producer Steve Sholes said.

-located across the street from Graceland.
-Rooms feature '50s decor and framed photos of Elvis.
-For a romantic getaway, try the Burning Love Suite.
+located across the street from Graceland, which has since closed.
+Rooms featured '50s decor and framed photos of Elvis.
+For a romantic getaway, you could stay in the Burning Love Suite.

-This earned Elvis his first gold record, given for sales of over one million.
+This earned Elvis his first Gold record, given for sales of over one million singles.